With a northern Maine location, this resort keeps cranking through April into

 Cannon and Loon in New

-Hampshire both keep their lift spinning till mid April when snow and
+Hampshire both keep their lift spinning till at least mid April when snow and

 temperatures allow - that's why they call them the White Mountains, right?!
 Loon